lucadibello/RoadSense/specification/project_specification.md

 # RoadSense - Requirements and Specifications

-## Overview

 The **RoadSense** project aims to develop an IoT-based system to detect and map road anomalies such as bumpiness and potholes.
 By installing sensor nodes on multiple vehicles, the system collects and analyzes road vibration data to create a detailed, interactive heatmap of road conditions.
 This information is invaluable for road maintenance planning, improving driver safety, and providing real-time alerts for hazardous conditions.

-## Team Members

-- **Luca Di Bello**
-- **Georg Mayer**
-- **Paolo Deidda**
+The team consists of three members: Luca Di Bello, Georg Mayer, and Paolo Deidda.

 ## Objectives

-- **Develop an Arduino-based IoT device** capable of detecting road vibrations and recording positional data.
-- **Implement noise reduction algorithms** to account for different vehicle baselines and reduce data inaccuracies.
-- **Enable data transmission** from the IoT device to a centralized server via Wi-Fi when in range of dedicated hotspots.
-- **Create a centralized server** to collect, aggregate, and analyze data from multiple devices.
-- **Visualize the data** by overlaying a heatmap on a map to display road bumpiness levels.
-- **Enhance data precision** by increasing the number of participating vehicles.
-- **Distinguish between different types of road anomalies** such as speed bumps, manholes, road markings, and potholes.
+This project aims to address the following objectives:

+1. Develop a cost-effective IoT-based system to detect and map road anomalies.
+2. Quantify road bumpiness levels and provide real-time alerts for hazardous conditions.
+3. Data transmission at established access points to reduce communication overhead.
+4. Centralized data management for efficient aggregation and analysis.
+5. User-friendly interface for stakeholders to visualize road conditions and manage alerts.
+6. Improve the accuracy of road conditons by using multiple vehicles for data collection.

 ## Requirements

-- **Up-to-Date Road Map**: Create an interactive map with detailed information on road bumpiness and hazards.
-- **Visualization**: Display road conditions through a heatmap overlay, highlighting areas with significant anomalies.
-- **Interactivity**: Allow stakeholders to engage with the map, view alerts, and mark issues as resolved.
+From the objectives outlined in the previous section, the team had identified the following requirements for the **RoadSense** project:

+- **Road heatmap**: Create an interactive web application that displays road conditions using a heatmap overlay (lighter colors for smoother roads, darker colors for rougher roads).

+- **Alerting system**: The system should automatically create alerts when hazardous road conditions are detected and allow users to view, acknowledge, and resolve these alerts.
+Users should be also able to manually add alerts on the map.

-- **Anomaly Differentiation**: Distinguish between various road features like speed bumps, potholes, and manholes.
+- **Anomaly Differentiation**: Distinguish between normal road features (i.e. speed bumps, potholes, manholes, etc) and hazardous road conditions.

-- **Data Collection**: Rely on multiple vehicles for comprehensive data and enhanced accuracy.
-- **Scalability**: Design a cost-effective solution suitable for widespread adoption.
+- **Continuous system calibration**: Each IoT device should be calibrated to the vehicle it is installed in, taking into account the vehicle's characteristics and driving conditions.
+This calibration should be simple and possibly automatically.
+This can be archieved by a first calibration phase coupled to an initial parameter set.

+- **Scalability**: The system should be highly scalable to potentially handle data from thousands of vehicles simultaneously.

-- **Centralized Data Management**: Use a server to collect, aggregate, and analyze data from all devices.
+- **Centralized Data Management**: The server should be able to aggregate data from multiple IoT devices and store it efficiently for later analysis and visualization.

-- **Optimized Data Transmission**: Ensure efficient communication between IoT devices and the server.
-- **Noise Reduction**: Implement algorithms to minimize inaccuracies due to different vehicle characteristics.
-- **Intermittent Connectivity**: Transmit data via Wi-Fi when in range, storing data locally when not connected.
-- **Power Supply**:
+- **Optimized Data Transmission**: Since continuous data transmission can be costly for the user, the system should transmit data only when the vehicle is at established access points (e.g., Wi-Fi hotspots).

-  - **Primary**: Utilize the vehicle's power source.
-  - **Backup**: Include a battery to maintain operation when the vehicle is off.
+- **Power Supply**: The system should be designed to operate using the vehicle's power source primarily, with a small backup battery to ensure that the data transmission is not interrupted if the vehicle is turned off.

-- **Durable Casing**: Securely enclose all components, protect against external elements, and include status LEDs.
+- **Durable Casing**: The sensor nodes should be robust and weatherproof to withstand various driving conditions.

 ## System design

+In this section the various components of the **RoadSense** system are described.

 ### System components